Xiaomi shares drop in Hong Kong debut

 Xiaomi has also faced questions from analysts over its ability to increase profit margins in the future, given that much of its smartphone sales are at the lower end of the market.

+Xiaomi argued that it should receive a higher valuation than other hardware makers because of the internet services -- such as music and video streaming apps -- it offers with its devices.

+Founded in 2010, the company was the fifth biggest smartphone maker in the world last year, according to research firm IDC.

-Xiaomi's main business is phones, but it also sells a range of other internet-connected devices, including laptops and even smart rice cookers.
+Its main business is phones, but it also sells a range of other internet-connected devices, including scooters and even smart rice cookers.
 Most of its sales are in China, but it's growing aggressively in other countries.

+Xiaomi overtook Samsung to become the number one smartphone seller in India earlier this year.
+The company is also making waves in Europe, where after less than two years in the market, it has become the fourth biggest smartphone seller.
+Latin America is also on the horizon.